 |Quarterly Tuition||Quarterly University Fees1||Number of Enrolled Quarters||Total Program Cost|

 1Fee amount shown is based on the 2015-16 year and are subject to change.
-(Office of Planning and Budgeting)
+(Office of Planning and Budgeting) For a complete summary of tuition charges and associated fees, visit the University’s Tuition Overview.

 Financing Your Degree